Boise, ID Auto Insurance | Cheap Car Insurance in Boise, ID

 Liability insurance is the only state-mandated requirement, but that doesn't mean you should necessarily limit yourself to it.
 In truth, it all depends on what type of vehicle you drive.
 Newer models will necessitate more coverage, whereas older vehicles are probably fine with less coverage.

 Your typical Idaho motorist is probably paying somewhere in the neighborhood of about $88 per month for their auto policy.
 However, Boise residents can get a policy for as little as $26/mo* - but only if you act fast.

-Insurance companies take many factors into account when crafting an auto insurance policy.
+Boise, ID auto insurance companies take many factors into account when crafting an auto insurance policy.
 Unfortunately, a great number of variables are difficult or impossible to change, such as your driving experience or the make/model of your car.
 Other elements your car insurance company may consider include: